bandisast/sappho-pda-driver/README.md

 # S.AP.P.H.O.
 PDA Driver
+### Scattering-based APparatus for Portable Haematological analysis via Optics
-This repository contains the source files and the assets of the PDA driver i developed for my Thesis:

-"Fabrication of a photodiode sensor system using the BeagleBone microcomputer for use in non-invasive biomedical sensors"
+This repository is a fork of StratosGK's "SGK_PDA" driver for the AMS TSL1401CL PDA.
+This fork will serve as the driver for the Toshiba TCD1103GFG PDA, which is used in our thesis (Scattering measurements with the Beaglebone microcomputer for portable biomedical sensors).
+Our thesis is the immediate successor of StratosGK's thesis (Fabrication of a photodiode sensor system using the BeagleBone microcomputer for use in non-invasive biomedical sensors).

-The aim of the thesis, is the fabrication of a photodiode sensor system that will be able to extract and store samples, taken with non-invasive methods from the patient’s fingers.

-BeagleBone Black is the the target platform.
-The PDA is TSL1401CL by ams.
+Target Platform: Beaglebone Black Rev. C
+Toshiba TCD1103GFG PDA

-The folder SGK_PDA should be copied inside the folder /home/Debian.
+The directory sappho-pda should be copied inside the directory /home/debian.